younesKabiriFarah/younesKabiriFarah/README.md

 <div align="center">
 <a href="https://github.com/orgs/Apache-kafka-projects/repositories" target="_blank"><img src="https://res.cloudinary.com/dz3erohks/image/upload/v1720472761/Screenshot_2024-07-06_at_20.37.21_ugmgiz.png"></a>

-<p>n this organization we deal with everything related to Kafka, from a summary of what it is and how it works, to a project of real and practical use.</p>
+<p>In this organization we deal with everything related to Kafka, from a summary of what it is and how it works, to a project of real and practical use.</p>
 </div>

 </td>